 6 weeks - 8-8 hours of lecture and 0-3 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Special Topics in Legal History: Read Less [-] HISTORY 100M Special Topics in the History of the Middle East 4 Units Terms offered: Spring 2020, Fall 2019, Fall 2018 This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
+Special Topics in Legal History: Read Less [-] HISTORY 100M Special Topics in the History of the Middle East 4 Units Terms offered: Fall 2020, Spring 2020, Fall 2019 This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
 By taking this course, students will come to understand, and develop an appreciation for, some combination of: the origins and evolution of the people, cultures, and/or political, economic, and/or social institutions of a particular region(s) of the world.
 They may also explore how human encounters shaped individual and collective identities and the complex political, economic, and social orders of the region/nation/communities under study.
 Instructors and subject will vary.
 Special Topics in the History of the Middle East: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:

 6 weeks - 8-8 hours of lecture and 0-3 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Special Topics in the History of the Middle East: Read Less [-] HISTORY 100S Special Topics in the History of Science 4 Units Terms offered: Spring 2020, Fall 2019, Spring 2019 Designed primarily to permit the instructors to deal with a topic with which they are especially concerned, usually more restricted than the subject matter of a regular lecture course.
-A combination of informal lectures and discussions, term papers, and examinations.
-Instructors and subject to vary.
-Consult department website during pre-enrollment week each semester for topics.
+Special Topics in the History of the Middle East: Read Less [-] HISTORY 100S Special Topics in the History of Science 4 Units Terms offered: Fall 2020, Spring 2020, Fall 2019 This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
+By taking this course, students will come to understand, and develop an appreciation for, some combination of: the origins and evolution of the people, cultures, and/or political, economic, and/or social institutions of a particular region(s) of the world.
+They may also explore how human encounters shaped individual and collective identities and the complex political, economic, and social orders of the region/nation/communities under study.
+Instructors and subject will vary.
 Special Topics in the History of Science: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: